 Some charities may also pass on other admin costs, such as direct debit subscription charges or membership fees.
-Make sure you check for these costs before making a donation so you know exactly how much you’ll end up paying.

 How much of my donation actually goes to the charity?